fief-dev/docs/docs/configure/clients.md

 # Clients

-This is where you'll see and manage the clients of your workspace.
+This is where you'll see and manage the clients of your instance.

 --8<-- "reusables/client-callout.md"